helpermethod/lamda/README.md

 ### pipe(fn, ...)

 Creates a new function by composing the given functions from left to right.
-The first function can have any arity, while the remaining functions must be unary.
+The first function may have any arity while the remaining functions must be unary.

 ```lua
 local function add(a, b)